adamdubicki/test-rails-app/README.md

 # README

-A sample rails app for me to play learn rails with.
+A sample rails app for me to play/learn rails with.